 Cut out circles with a 3″ round cutter and transfer them to the prepared cookie sheet.
 Try to cut them out as closely as possible to avoid having a lot of scraps.
 Re-roll the scraps and repeat until you’ve filled the cookie sheet.
 If the dough has warmed up and softened too much, place the pan in the freezer for 5 minutes to chill the dough circles.
 (You can put any warm dough scraps in the freezer for a few minutes to firm up.)

-Brush eggwash around the edges of the circles.
-Dollop ½ teaspoon pastry cream in the center of each circle; a spring-loaded melon-baller yields a perfectly-sized portion.
+Dollop about ½ teaspoon pastry cream in the center of each circle; a spring-loaded melon-baller yields a perfectly-sized portion.
 Do not be tempted to put in more filling– the cookies will spill over or open up in the oven.

-To create the hamantaschen triangle shape, use your fingers to curve up the edges of each circle to meet at three points.
+To create the hamantashen triangle shape, use your fingers to curve up the edges of each circle to meet at three points.
 Gently press the corners together to seal the edges together, leaving the top open for the filling to peek out.
+If they crack around the corners or bottom, gently pinch the broken dough back together.
 Place them on the prepared baking sheet.
-If the cookies are very soft, put the pan in the freezer for 5 minutes.
+If the cookies are very soft, put the pan in the fridge for 5 minutes.

-Bake the hamantaschen for 8 minutes, then rotate the pan 180° and bake for another 6-8 minutes until the corners are lightly golden.
+Bake the hamantashen for about 14-16 minutes, or until the corners are lightly golden, rotating the pan halfway through.
 Set the pan on a wire cooling rack to cool completely.

 Store the cookies in an airtight container for up to 3 days or so– they won’t last that long.